Q: Last year my yellow squash grew fine but they had little green worms inside when you cut the squash open.

 Pickleworm also affects canteloupe, cucumber and pumpkin.

-You can get control by spraying insecticide on the individual fruit right after pollination.
+You can get control by applying an insecticide on the individual fruit right after pollination.
 Do this in the evening when pollinating insects are not around and try to spray ONLY pollinated fruit (the flower will be wilting by late afternoon).

 Another option, particularly for canteloupe, is bagging.